lunamidori5/Midori-AI-Website/content/about-us/about-luna.md

 weight = 2
 +++

-## Meet Luna Midori, the Creator and Operator
+## Meet Luna Midori, the Creator, Operator, and Founding Engineer / CTO
 ![Luna Midori photo](https://tea-cup.midori-ai.xyz/download/lunamidoriphoto.png)

 Hey there!
 I'm Luna Midori, the one who brings Midori AI to life, and I'm also an enthusiastic person who enjoys nurturing safe and inviting online communities.